eclipse-langium/langium-website/hugo/content/guides/multiple-languages.md

 //...
 ```

 After the change, we tripled the information.
 Be aware of that the language ids must match the ids from the Langium configuration.
-Also make sure that the paths th the syntax files and the language configuration are correct.
+Also make sure that the paths to the syntax files and the language configuration are correct.

 > For the language configuration for VSCode, we reused the old file three times.
 If you want to make a more precise configuration per language, you should also split this file.
 But let's use the same for a moment and for simplicity.